Warnings for Blincyto

 Risk Summary

 There is no information regarding the presence of blinatumomab in human milk, the effects on the breastfed infant, or the effects on milk production.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in breastfed infants from BLINCYTO, including B-cell lymphocytopenia, advise patients not to breastfeed during treatment with BLINCYTO and for at least 48 hours after the last dose.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in breastfed infants from BLINCYTO, including B-cell lymphocytopenia, advise patients not to breastfeed during treatment with BLINCYTO and for 48 hours after the last dose.

 Females And Males Of Reproductive Potential